“That’s the real trouble with the world, too many people grow up.” – Walt Disney

 Well-intentioned parents, teachers and society in general, raise and educate us to become responsible, grown-up adults but they unwittingly squeeze out all those wonderful childhood attributes such as playfulness, trust, curiosity, wonder, and an openness to the world.
 All this external mental conditioning has created a zombie-like culture that gets bogged down because they’re deprived of fun and frivolity.

 But all is not lost.
 The good news is that you can break out of this somber mould and become a spirited being again.
 All it takes is a desire to play and have a good time.
-You can choose to make fun a priority and carve out some time for it in your life, no matter how busy and demanding your life gets.
-Remember that your inner child is always willing and ready to come out and play!
+You can choose to make fun a priority and make time for it in your life, no matter how busy and demanding your life gets.
+Remember that your inner child is always willing and ready to come out and play.

 Don’t believe it’s possible for you?
 Think of someone that you know who seems to embody these child-like qualities, like an aunt or any uncle, a friend or someone famous like Will Smith or Ellen DeGeneres.
 No matter how old these folks get, they always radiate youth.
 Look at Betty White… she’s well into her 90s and she still has that sparkle in her eye!